wolfgangmeyers/aibrush-2/README.md

 * Create a new image from phrases
 * Upload the initial state of an image before processing
 * Create one or more child images from a parent
-* Manually edit an image and continue processing
+* Image Editor: Inpainting, Outpainting and more